Lucasvitoriano25/TopicDiscovery/README.md

 Link to the original repository: https://github.com/vrjkmr/arxiv-topic

+### Befor running it you may have to do:

+python3 -m spacy download en_core_web_sm
+python3 -m nltk.downloader stopwords

 ### For now:
 At the moment, we select the page we want to read and work on it using utils.py -> def load_arxiv_metadata(path).
 Each page will be treated as a different document (we can join them later).